cloverleaf/web/colorSpecs.md

-The purple used through out perdola is
+The purple used through out Cloverleaf is

 **material.io** Indigo
 **Hex triplet**	3f51b5